linkeddatacenter/ezclassifier.com/content/en/docs/Getting started/_index.md

 It helps make data more structured, accessible, and understandable.

 ## Let's see an example
-Suppose you need to categorize a set of texts that contain mixed references to cats, actors, dogs, and other things you don't matter.
+Suppose you need to categorize a set of texts that contain mixed references to cats, actors, dogs, and other things that don't matter.

-You will need a CSV file containing a list of few examples.
+You will need a CSV file containing a few examples.
 In this file, each example corresponds to a row that provides two fields:
 - **prototype**: a text that exemplifies a typical element in the category specified in the second field
 - **class**: a short text that represent a category name

-You can add as many examples and categories as you like, as long as there is at least one example for each category.
+These examples are used by EZClassifier to create a personalized model.
+You can add to the model as many prototypes and categories as you like, as long as there is at least one example for each category.
 EZClassifier works with any language, even when used simultaneously in the same text or the same data file and/or examples.

+Once you created your model, you use it to classify your data.
+EZClassifier will create a table adding two additional fields to your data:
+- **class**: that is the predicted category for the described row
+- **similarity**: a number from 0 to 1 that represents the confidence of EZClassifier about its classification (1=maxumum confidence , 0=no confidence).

+{{< tabpane text=true >}}
+{{% tab header="model examples"  %}}

-Here are some examples you can provide:
+Here are some examples you can use to train your model:

 | prototype                                                                                                                                             | class |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------|-------|